anchore/grype/DEVELOPING.md

 The main make tasks for common static analysis and testing are `lint`, `format`, `lint-fix`, `unit`, and `integration`.

 See `make help` for all the current make tasks.

-### Docker Development

-This depends on Docker and Docker Compose

-1. run `docker-compose build grype` to build the local development container
-2. run `docker-compose run --rm grype bash` to enter into the container with all the bootstrapped dependencies installed.
-3. run `make` to verify everything is installed and working properly

 ## Relationship to Syft